argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 As of kubernetes 1.31 there is support for partitioned rolling updates https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#partitions
 This allows developers to define behavior on statefulset updates using the ordinal index.

+By using partitions it is also possible to define ordered rollouts that can be targeted to specific pods.
+Ie start an update

 Example

 ```yaml